 The first step to developing a data strategy is to identify where quality problems exist.
 These issues are not always apparent, and it is important to develop methods for detection.
 A thorough approach requires inventorying the spend data, documenting the business and technical rules that affect data quality, and conducting data profiling and scoring activities that give us insight in the extent of the issues.

 Addressing data quality used to require changes in the way we conduct our business and in our technology framework.
-It requires organizational commitment and long-term vision.
+It requires organisational commitment and long-term vision.
 The RAPid platform brings down these barriers, reduces complexity and put the powerful data technologies directly into the hands of the business user.

 They will enable you to drive new and exciting levels of commercial insight across the enterprise.